ibm-js/dapp/README.md

 This is the former dojox/app project.

-Migration steps from dojox/app to appfirst:
+Migration steps from dojox/app to dapp:

-* replace any use of "dojox/app" AMD module path by "appfirst"
+* replace any use of "dojox/app" AMD module path by "dapp"

 ## Licensing